sdecoder/cassava-leaf-disease-classification/README.md

 -->

 <!-- ROADMAP -->
 ## Roadmap

 - [x] Add Changelog
 - [x] Add back to top links
 - [ ] Explorer more possibility
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).